From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experimental Details

 \textbf{Performance Recovery.}~~When comparing the policies found in the latent space with the ones belonging to the original dataset, we compute a behavior recovery metric in the following way.
-First, we average the dataset lower and upper bounds for all tasks the across three seeds with the same configuration, $lb_D, ub_D$.
-Then we do the same among the discretized set of policies reconstructed from the latent space, $lb_L, ub_L$.
+First, we average the dataset lower and upper bounds for all tasks across three seeds with the same configuration, $lb_D, ub_D$.
+Then we do the same for the discretized set of policies reconstructed from the latent space, $lb_L, ub_L$.
 Finally, for each task, we compute the \textit{performance recovery} as $\frac{ub_L-lb_D}{ub_D-lb_D}$.
 In Table~\ref{tab:mc_left_table}, we provide the analysis for the reward \codeblue{left}, which was omitted in Table~\ref{tab:unsupervisedcompression}.

 \textbf{(Latent) PGPE.}~~As a byproduct of the low-dimensionality of the latent space, this framework is well suited to parameter-exploring PG methods.
-Algorithms like PGPE struggles with a high-dimensional set of parameters, such as those of a standard DRL network with hundreds of thousands of parameters.
+Algorithms like PGPE struggle with a high-dimensional set of parameters, such as those of a standard DRL network with hundreds of thousands of parameters.
 Yet, they can instead operate on the low-dimensional set of latent parameters while maintaining the expressivity of the original parameter space.
-As a bonus, the extension of PGPE to the latent space does \emph{not} require computing the Jacobian of the decoder as in~\Eqqref{eq:latentgradient}, as it can be seen as a deterministic addition to the black-box process that evaluates the parameters produced by the hyperpolicy $\nu_\vphi$.
-In fact, the objective defined in \Eqqref{eq:pgpe_obj} can be rewritten under the latent PG formulation as $J^R(\vz)=\E_{\tau\sim p(\cdot\mid\vz), \vz\sim\nu_\vphi}[R(\tau)]$, with the only change being that the probability density of the trajectories is given by the policy induced by the latent parameters as $p(\tau\mid\vz)=\mu(s_0)\prod_{t=0}^T \sP(s_{t+1}\mid s_t, \pi_{g_\vzeta(\vz)}(a_t|s_t))$.
+As a bonus, the extension of PGPE to the latent space does \emph{not} require computing the Jacobian of the decoder as in~\Eqqref{eq:latentgradient}, as it can be seen as a deterministic addition to the black-box process that evaluates the parameters produced by the Gaussian hyperpolicy $\nu_\vphi$\diff{, where $\vphi=(\vmu, \vsigma)$ is the vector of means and standard deviations parameterizing the Gaussian distributions over the latent parameters}.
+In fact, the objective defined in \Eqqref{eq:pgpe_obj} can be rewritten under the latent PG formulation as $J^R(\vz)=\E_{\tau\sim p(\cdot\mid\vz), \vz\sim\nu_\vphi}[R(\tau)]$, with the only change being that the probability density of the trajectories is given by the policy induced by the latent parameters as $p(\tau\mid\vz)=\mu(s_0)\prod_{t=0}^T \sP(s_{t+1}\mid s_t, a_t)\ \pi_{g_\vzeta(\vz)}(a_t\mid s_t)$.
 Finally, the gradient estimator at \Eqqref{eq:pgpe_grad_mc} is left unchanged, but for the change in parameter space from $\vtheta_i$ to $\vz_i$.